Funded PhD programmes

 PhD studentships are available in an innovative new centre for doctoral training in biosocial research.

 PhD studentships are currently available in the Versus Arthritis Centre for Epidemiology.

 Our projects database individually lists the studentship opportunities available.

 Find out about the other sources of financial support available for UK/EU and international applicants.

-We are pleased that the Department for Education has now confirmed that EU students applying for university places in England in 2017/18 will continue to be eligible for student loans and grants, and entitled to home fee status for the duration of their course, even past the point that the UK leaves the EU.
+We are pleased that the Department for Education has now confirmed that EU students applying for university places in England in 2019/20 will continue to be eligible for student loans and grants, and entitled to home fee status for the duration of their course, even past the point that the UK leaves the EU.
 Students wishing to undertake a postgraduate research programme will be assigned the 'home' fee status for the duration of their programme.